yangshun/tech-interview-handbook/contents/resume/optimize-resume.md

 Include them under the "Skills" section and pepper the same keywords into the "Work Experience" and "Education" sections.
 Be sure to closely imitate the language within the job description.

-Remember to include common abbreviations as well e.g. "SEM" - Search engine marketing
+Remember to include the full version of common abbreviations as well.
+E.g. Amazon Web Services instead of AWS, Google Cloud Platform instead of GCP.

 However, do not do keyword stuffing for the sake of it - always remember that the resume will be read by a recruiter or hiring manager eventually.